CVE-2026-22001 Overview

 Immediate Actions Required

-- Apply the Oracle Critical Patch Update from April 2026 to all affected MySQL Server installations
+- Apply the April 2026 Oracle Critical Patch Update to all affected MySQL Server instances

 Patch Information